onera/Maia/doc/maia_pytree/search.rst

   |                     | :func:`get_child_from_name_and_labels`  | :func:`get_children_from_name_and_labels`| :func:`iter_children_from_name_and_labels`|
   +---------------------+-----------------------------------------+------------------------------------------+-------------------------------------------+

-The following functions does not directly derive from the previous one, but allow additional usefull searches:
+The following functions do not directly derive from the previous one, but allow additional usefull searches:

 .. autosummary::